rpf13/sportsshooting_react/README.md

 Further messaging and collaboration featuers are built in.

-Link to deployed SportsShooting site: `INSERT LINK HERE`
+Link to deployed SportsShooting site: [SportsShooting](https://sportsshooting-rpf13-d2b23798b278.herokuapp.com/)

+Link to the deployed backend Django API: [SportsShooting API](https://sportsshooting-drf-rpf13-5060e23f8756.herokuapp.com/)

 Link to the backend Django API repository: [SportsShooting API Repo](https://github.com/rpf13/sportsshooting_drf)

 `INSERT AM I RESPONSIVE HERE`

+---

+Workaround for Node Version

+In order to run the project correctly on gitpod, one has to use the following node verision command

+`nvm install 16 && nvm use 16`

 ---